CSE185-GWAS/GWAS/README.md

 pip install matplotlib
 pip install statsmodels
 pip install qqman
-python setup.py install --prefix=$HOME # set up our package
-pwd # this will return the absolute path to our tool on local computer
+python setup.py install # set up our package pwd # this will return the absolute path to our tool on local computer
 # For Linux / mac users, replace /path/to/your/project/ with what pwd command returns above
 export PYTHONPATH="${PYTHONPATH}:/path/to/your/project/"